House Raising and Jacking – Raising Homes Since 1970

-House raising (a.k.a house elevating and house jacking) is the process of raising a house and building a new, or extending the existing, foundation below it.
-During the elevation (house raising) process most houses are separated from their foundations, raised with hydraulic jacks, and held by temporary supports while a new or extended foundation is constructed below.
+House raising – There are several scenarios where lifting your home or building can be a viable way to protect it and improve it: prevent flooding, add a story, add headroom in a basement, or increase space in a commercial building.
+During the house raising process, most houses are separated from their foundations, raised with hydraulic jacks, and held by temporary supports while a new or extended foundation is constructed below.

 There are many reasons people choose to raise their homes.
-Some of them the most common reasons is flood protection, to reduce flood insurance rates and/or to add more space to their home.
+Some of them the most common reasons are flood protection, reducing flood insurance rates, and/or adding more space to their home.
 Jump to Reasons to raise your house for more.

 W.A.
-Building Movers & Contractors are experienced house raisers providing house raising in New Jersey, New York, Connecticut, Long Island or Staten Island, then you’ve come to the right place.
-We have been raising houses for over 50 years.
+Building Movers & Contractors are experienced house raisers providing house raising in New Jersey, Connecticut then you’ve come to the right place.
+We have been raising homes for over 50 years.